 Most of the time you will be given at least a couple of hours notice before showing your home.
 Before you show your home add these small but important finishing touches.
 Your home will then put its best foot forward!

-Light and Bright – whether day or night, a lit house gives a “welcome home” impression.
-So turn on all the lights, indoor and outdoor.
+Light and Bright – Whether day or night, a lit house gives a “welcome home” impression so turn on all the lights, both indoor and outdoor.
 Open all curtains and drapes to let in maximum light.
-Your home looks more cheerful and it also prevents harsh shadows.
+Your home will look more cheerful and the extra light helps prevent harsh shadows.

-Out of Sight – prospective buyers may feel like intruders if you are home during a showing.
-Allow the Realtor the opportunity to speak freely with buyers and emphasis your home’s best features.
+Out of Sight – Prospective buyers may feel like intruders if you are home during a showing.
+Allow the REALTOR the opportunity to speak freely with buyers and emphasize your home’s best features.
 If possible, take a walk, visit the library, go shopping or take the kids to the park.
 If you cannot leave, try to remain out of sight and do not accompany the buyers from room to room.

 The Scent of Success – Scented sprays are too obvious and may be found offensive.
 For a pleasing fragrance, add a few drops of vanilla extract on a stove burner or boil water and add some cinnamon.
 Refrigerator cookies are quick and easy to bake, as well as lighting a scented candle prior to a showing.
 Both will make your home more attractive.